 CMS's calendar year 2018 final OPPS rule, issued on November 13, 2017, substantially reduced Medicare Part B reimbursement for 340B Program drugs paid to hospitals.
 Beginning January 1, 2018, CMS reimbursement for certain separately payable drugs or biologicals that are acquired through the 340B Program by a hospital paid under the OPPS (and not excepted from the payment adjustment policy) is the average sales price of the drug or biological minus 22.5 percent, an effective reduction of 26.89% in payments for 340B program drugs.
 In December, 2018, the U.S. District Court for the District of Columbia ruled that HHS did not have statutory authority to implement the 2018 Medicare OPPS rate reduction related to hospitals that qualify for drug discounts under the federal 340B Program and granted a permanent injunction against the payment reduction.
 On July 31, 2020, the U.S. Court of Appeals for the D.C.
 Circuit reversed the District Court and held that HHS's decision to lower drug reimbursement rates for 340B hospitals rests on a reasonable interpretation of the Medicare statute.
-No further legal challenges are available to the plaintiffs and, as a result, we recognized \$8 million of revenues during 2020 that were previously reserved in a prior year.
+As a result, we recognized \$8 million of revenues during 2020 that were previously reserved in a prior year.
+These payment reductions are being challenged before the U.S. Supreme Court, which heard the oral arguments in American Hospital Association v.
+Becerra on November 30, 2021.
+The final result of such lawsuit cannot be predicted.